The appreciation of beauty is something deeply rooted in Arab culture.

 Below are all the ways of saying beautiful in Arabic, along with contextual notes and ideas for how to use them.

-You use jamiil جميل when describing masculine nouns and jamilah جميله when describing feminine nouns.
+You use jamiil جميل when describing masculine nouns and jamiilah جميله when describing feminine nouns (both including people).

-For emphasis, in Egyptian, it is common to use awi أوي, which means “very”.
+For emphasis, in Egyptian, it is common to use ‘awi أوي, which means “very”.
 So, if someone says enta gamiil ‘awi انت جميل اوي (to a male) know they’re almost in awe of how beautiful you are.
-(Note Egyptians pronounce “j” as a “g”.)
+(Note Egyptians pronounce “j” as a “g”, so jamiil becomes gamiil.)

 The equivalent for “very” in the Levantine dialect is ktiir كتير, so you’d say inta jamiilah ktiir to a female to tell them they’re beautiful.